14 Integral relations of a single-phase atmosphere

 14.4.2 Definition and properties of APE

-Since the gravity potential could also be shifted by an arbitrary constant, the concept of available potential energy $\APE$ is introduced.
-To do this, first transform Eq.
-(14.41) into the $\theta-$System:
+Since the gravity potential could also be shifted by an arbitrary constant, one introduces the concept of available potential energy $\APE$.
+To this end, one first transforms Eq.
+(14.41) into the $\theta-$system:

 \[ \begin{align} \TPE = p_Sz_S + \frac{c^{(p)}}{gp_0^{R_d/c^{(p)}}}\int_\infty^{\theta_S}\theta p\left(\theta\right)^{R_d/c^{(p)}}\frac{\partial p}{\partial\theta}d\theta \end{align} \]